 There is another when it comes to heart attacks.
 You might not have coverage if there was an unusual or unpredicted event that triggered the heart attack.
 Regardless, you should contact one of our workers’ compensation attorneys to see if you qualify.

 Are Illnesses Covered?

 If you catch a cold from a coworker, workers’ compensation will not apply.
 If you become ill because of your work conditions or the type of work you do, your illness might be covered under the Arkansas Workers’ Compensation Law.
-There are time limits attached to various occupational illnesses, so please contact WALKER & HARP immediately if you suspect your work caused your illness.
+There are time limits attached to various occupational illnesses, so please contact WALKER LAW GROUP immediately if you suspect your work caused your illness.

 How Does Workers’ Compensation Work?

 When Does Coverage Begin?

 Workers’ compensation insurance covers you from your first moment on the job.
 Unlike other health benefits, which can be attached to probation periods or vestment periods, workers’ compensation is employer-based, not employee-based.

 What are the Steps to Follow for a Successful Workers’ Compensation Claim?